The Organizational Death Spiral

 Delivery organizations often assume that its all the product leadership’s fault for having shifting priorities.
 Meanwhile, leaders assume it’s all the fault of engineering, or IT, or service delivery for not organizing the work properly to get things done.
 The heart of the problem is that both organizations are interdependent.
 Specifically,

-To stop the madness, the right people need to get into a room and declare “we doing only the single most important, top-most critical item right now.
+To stop the madness, the right people need to get into a room and declare “we are only doing the single most important and critical item right now.
 Then, with whatever extra capacity we have, we are going to repair our delivery organizations to handle more.”

 It takes courage at multiple levels in the organization to do this.
 It requires that admission that we have a problem, and the iron will to do whatever it takes to fix the underlying disconnect between expectations and delivery against those expectations.
 Maybe you need to reallocate skillsets into different teams.
 Maybe you need to invest in fixing a quality problem.
 Maybe you need to implement a disciplined portfolio management competency.

-But whatever medicine you take, the first step is to reconize you have to get off the crazy wheel of poor delivery impacting poor priorities, in turn impacting poor delivery.
+But whatever medicine you take, the first step is to recognize you have to get off the crazy wheel of shifting priorities and context switching that is impacting poor priorities, in turn impacting poor delivery.